 |Category: Family Program|

 He works as a freelance archaeologist following projects in different locations of the Veneto and also teaches history courses in local schools.
-In addition, he continues a close collaboration with the CIERA where he is involved in the direction of archaeological excavations.
+In addition, he continues a close collaboration with the CIERA where he is involved in leading archaeological excavations.

 Born in Venice, Giovanna has a degree in History of Art from the University of Padua.
 She lived in Brussels and then in Vienna for several years working in international contexts and dealing with different cultural environments.
 She earned a Master’s degree in Marketing and Advertising at the Ecole de Commerce Solvay writing a final paper on a project for a new Museum of Contemporary Art in Venice.
-She discovered a passion for cultural guiding when working for the Museum of the Belvedere in Vienna.
-She developed an experience in the touristic sector once back in Italy taking over a 4 stars Hotel with a friend.
-Fascinated by the power of communication of art she became a licensed guide of the city of Venice and enjoys the multiform beauty of her native city every day with unchanged enthusiasm.
+While working for the Museum of the Belvedere in Vienna she developed a passion for cultural guiding.
+Her experience in the tourism grew on her return to Italy, where with a friend she took over a 4 star Hotel.
+Fascinated by the power of communication of art she became a licensed guide of the city of Venice and enjoys the beauty of her native city every day.